This guide assumes you already have a VPS setup and running and a Domain already set up on Cloudflare.

 Testing Cloudflare Access is working

-Once Cloudflare access has been configured, go ahead and browse back to the url that you configured for Gitlab.
-You'll be presented by a Cloudflare protected Authentication page.
+Once Cloudflare access has been configured, go ahead and browse back to the URL that you configured for Gitlab.
+You'll be presented with a Cloudflare-protected Authentication page.
 Any attempt to browse to any page under the lab.alexgallacher domain without a browser access cookie from Cloudflare (Which is currently set to expire after 24 hours based on the policy we just defined) will redirect the user back to the Cloudflare Access Page.

-If you click the link you'll be authenticated into the protected page for a period of 24 hours as defined in our policy.
+If you click the link you'll be authenticated into the protected page for 24 hours as defined in our policy.

-Cloudflare's Zero Trust platform is incredibly versatile for those self hosting a number of the applications in house.
+Cloudflare's Zero Trust platform is incredibly versatile for those self-hosting several applications in-house.
 Gitlab is a prime example.
-Check out how to protect a Ghost blog on my other article
+Check out how to protect a Ghost blog in my other article